nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. First, the program checks if the input command is just "show".
 This corresponds to the user requesting the full timetable.
 Hence, it sets **day** variable as "ALL" and moves on to the Execute step, step 6.
 Else it continues to decode the input command.

 2. Secondly, the program checks for spacing error in the command.
-Show command requires a spacing after "show" help decode the input command.
+Show command requires a space after "show" help decode the input command.
 Hence, if there is no space after "show", the program throws an Unknown Input ZoomasterException and shows the list of valid commands.

 3. Next, the program checks if the input parameter is "today".
 This corresponds to the user requesting the timetable on the day of the current system time.
 Hence, it sets **day** variable as the day of the current system time and moves on to the Execute step, step 6.
 Else it continues to further check the input command.

-4. Afterwards, the program checks if the input parameter corresponds to a valid day of the week in its three letter abbreviation.
+4. Afterwards, the program checks if the input parameter corresponds to a valid day of the week in its three-letter abbreviation.
 If so, it sets **day** variable as that of input parameter and moves on to the Execute step, step 6.

 5. Else, if the input parameter does not correspond to any of the valid inputs.
 The program sets **day** variable as "NULL".